Pilgrim Glass Company

-The Pilgrim Glass Company was located in Ceredo, West Virginia and was founded in 1949 by Alfred Knobler after he acquired the Tri-State Glass Manufacturing Company in Huntington.
-Knobler held a degree in ceramic engineering and the movement into glass was lucrative.1 Pilgrim moved to Airport Road in nearby Ceredo in 1956 to be close to the new Tri-State Airport.
+Alfred Knobler founded the Pilgrim Glass Company after he acquired the Tri-State Glass Manufacturing Company of Huntington in 1949.
+1 Knobler held a degree in ceramic engineering and the movement into glass was lucrative.
+Pilgrim Glass moved to Airport Road in Ceredo in 1956 to be close to Tri-State Airport.

-Early production pieces of Pilgrim included hand-blown crackle glass, which was created by immersing the glass into cold water and then quickly reheating it.1 Cranberry glass, which was a temperamental combination of gold and lead oxide, led Pilgrim to become the largest producer of cranberry in the world.
+Early production pieces of Pilgrim included hand-blown crackle glass, which was created by immersing the glass into cold water and then quickly reheating it.
+1 Cranberry glass, a temperamental combination of gold and lead oxide, led Pilgrim Glass to become the largest producer of cranberry in the world.